Adoption is always the problem.

 Expand to 75-150 reviewed records.
 Your team takes the triage lead.
 Saberra joins to review what was imported and provide feedback.
 Last 90 days of high-value meetings, active projects, current policy records, and key client commitments.

 Foundational content older than 90 days enters carefully: founding documents, active operating agreements, long-term governance records, major project histories still needed for continuity.
 Every historical item requires a currency note.
+You choose what crosses the line.

 Memory Hygiene